garylirocks/quickrefs/azure-key-vault.markdown

     - Managed identities are free, and you can enable/disable it on an app at any time;

-## Replication
+## Replication and Backup

 Key Vault contents are natively replicated
   - within the region (allow failover to another datacenter)
-  - and to the paired region (allow failover in case of a region-wide failure)
+  - and to the paired region (could be failed over to the paired region automatically)

-To replicate/move it to other regions, you could back up then restore it
+Backup is not usually necessary, if you need to replicate/move a vault to other regions, you could back up then restore

 - Backup/restore operation is at individual secret/key/cert level
+  - you can't backup the whole vault as a whole
+  - backup includes all previous versions of the object
-- The backup is encrypted
+- The backup is encrypted, can't be decrypted outside of Azure
 - Backup can only be restored to a KV in the
   - same subscription
   - and in the same **geography/security boundary** (eg. backup from Australia East, restore at Australia Central, not US East)